Delayed-maturation theory of obsessive–compulsive disorder: Neuroimaging indications

-Treatment For OCD
+Treatment

 Cognitive behavioral therapy

 Cognitive behavioral therapy, which involves exposure and response prevention (ERP), is the psychosocial treatment of choice for obsessive‐compulsive disorder.
 Despite this, ERP is not widely used by mental health practitioners.
 ERP means a person would repeatedly approach or is "exposed to" the very thing/object that makes that individual anxious or uncomfortable.
 Afterwards, the individual would attempt to stop oneself from engaging in behaviors that are designed to lower that anxiety.
 Cognitive behavioral therapy, CBT, in contrast to traditional psychotherapy or "talk" therapy, is shorter in duration and focuses not so much on early life experiences or unconscious processes, but rather on "here and now" problems, and on the education and coaching of clients as they learn new ways of thinking and behaving in order to solve those problems.
 OCD or anxiety-producing intrusive thoughts or images, are normally followed by compulsions, or by behaviors that the individual does on purpose to lower anxiety.
 This is displayed by the forming thoughts such as "that thing is dirty or contaminated".
 Thereafter, the compulsion would be to avoid touching that certain object or thing, and it can also lead to excessive washing if the individual has touched it.
 The role ERP has in this matter would be to purposely have the individual touch "contaminated" things on purpose and have exposure to it.
 During ERP, with repeated "exposure trials", the person then "learns" to let go of the fear through a process called desensitization.
 In hopes of exposing the individual repeatedly to feared thoughts, things or situations over and over, it would become less of a bother or fear and essentially the individual would get accustomed to it.
 As this process is initially a scary process to OCD patients, they are either exposed gradually or quickly, in order to be able to handle their obsessive-compulsive behaviors allowing them to feel control of it.

 Serotonin reuptake inhibitors

 Drug treatment of OCD may be assumed to affect a proposed functional imbalance between the frontal lobes and other parts of the brain.
-Serotonin reuptake inhibitors, SRI, especially potent ones given at high doses over long periods of time, are often effective in the treatment of obsessive-compulsive disorder.
+Serotonin reuptake inhibitors, SRI, especially potent ones given at high doses over long periods of time, are often effective in the treatment of obsessive–compulsive disorder.
 However, a large percentage of patients do not respond to treatment with the SRI, and those who do respond often do not fully remit, which should be the standard goal of treatment in OCD.
 If a patient has been treated for several months and has not yet responded to treatment with several types of SRI medication, the physician should perform a careful assessment of resistant and/or residual clinical symptoms.
 Any comorbid conditions to determine which next-step treatment would be the most appropriate.
 One strategy for patients who have not responded to treatment with a SRI is to switch them to aserotonin-norepinephrine reuptake inhibitors.